MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 By selecting "TOTAL" in the Store or Store Number filter, users can analyze overall performance across all stores.
 Subcategory value 0 is excluded, as it represents aggregated totals rather than individual product groups.

-**Store-Level View**
+**Store Level View**
-To analyze a specific store, users simply select the desired store name from the filter.
+To analyze a specific store, users simply select the desired store from the filter.
-For example:
-Selecting Białystok displays the full category and subcategory performance for that store.
+For example: selecting Białystok displays full category and subcategory performance for that location.

 **Reporting Logic**

-The report follows the structure below:
-This structure enables flexible analysis across both overall performance and store-level results.
+The report follows the structure belowL: enabling flexible analysis across both overall performance and store-level results.

 ## 📈 **Key Retail Metrics Explained**

-The dashboard focuses on several key metrics commonly used in retail inventory and sales analysis.
-These indicators help evaluate stock efficiency, pricing strategy and sales performance.
+The dashboard focuses on key metrics commonly used in retail sales and inventory analysis.
+These indicators help evaluate stock efficiency, pricing strategy, and overall performance.

-Average Purchase Price measures the average cost at which products were purchased.
-This metric helps monitor whether procurement costs change over time and supports margin analysis.
+Average Purchase Price measures the average cost at which products are purchased.
+It helps track changes in procurement costs over time and supports margin analysis.

 ```
 =Total Purchase Value / Stock Quantity
 2024: =IFERROR(G7/C7;"")